Tenants' Security Deposit Rights in South Carolina

-If a landlord fails to alert a tenant of the method of calculation for different security deposits, the landlord may not able to keep any of the tenant’s security deposit to cover damages the tenant has caused to their unit.
+If a landlord fails to provide notice of the different security deposit amounts, the landlord may not be able to keep any of the tenant’s security deposit to cover damages the tenant has caused to their unit.

-There are no specific requirements for storing a tenant’s security deposit in South Carolina.
-A landlord is not required to store the deposit in a separate interest-bearing account, nor must they notify the tenant as to how the security deposit is being stored.
+South Carolina does not have any specific rules for how a landlord must store a tenant's security deposit during tenancy.
+A landlord does not have to store the deposit in a separate interest-bearing account, nor do they have to provide the tenant with written notice about the conditions under which the deposit is being stored.

-4. Is Written Notice Required After Receipt of the Security Deposit in South Carolina?
+Is Written Notice Required After Landlord Receives Security Deposit?

 No. A landlord in South Carolina is not required to provide a tenant with written notice after receiving the tenant’s security deposit.